Crypt-iQ/crypt-iq.github.io/coinscope-post.md

-## Mempool Partitioning and Identifying Mining Nodes.
+## Mempool Partitioning and Identifying Mining Nodes

 ### Motivation
 I wanted to see how difficult it would be to practically identify mining nodes (or mining-adjacent)